Configuration Considerations

 If you would like some users to be able to modify some but not all of your data, set the Service Level to Transactional (or Complete), and use Layer security to limit write access to specific layers.
 Data security can be used to allow write access based on workspace, datastore, or layer security.

-Establishing a data administrator user is a recommended configuration to privileged users with limited access to the Admin Console to manage the publication of information, but are not intended to be trusted as a GeoServer Administrator with responsibility for the full global settings and system integration controls.
+Establishing a workspace administrator user is a recommended configuration providing limited access to the Admin Console to manage the publication of information, but are not intended to be trusted as a GeoServer Administrator with responsibility for the global settings and system integration controls.

-1. Create a role to be used for data administration.
+1. Create a role to be used for workspace administration.

-2. Provide this role to the Users (or Groups) requiring data admin access.
+2. Provide this role to the Users (or Groups) requiring workspace admin access.

 3. Provide this role data security admin access a to:

-4. Recommendation: The combination of data admin permission for a workspace and GROUP_ADMIN access provides a good combination for an individual responsible for a workspace.
-This provides the ability to manage and control access to the data products in a workspace.
+4. Recommendation: The combination of workspace admin permission and GROUP_ADMIN access provides a effective combination for an individual responsible for a workspace.
+This provides the ability to both manage and control access to the data products in a workspace.

 GeoServer Administrator Guidance